 Maryland went ahead after 71 seconds when Tsubasa Endoh nodded in Mullins’s end-line cross.
 Todd Wharton met a cleared free kick and struck from 20 yards for Virginia.

-2 minutes later, Virginia’s Marcus Salandy-Defour (Georgetown Prep) accelerated past two defenders and finished with a rising eight-yarder to the far side.
+About 21 / 2 minutes later, Virginia’s Marcus Salandy-Defour (Georgetown Prep) accelerated past two defenders and finished with a rising eight-yarder to the far side.

 Mullins, the 2012 Hermann Trophy winner, equalized with an 18th-minute penalty kick after Michael Sauers drew a foul surging into the box.
-Two minutes passed before Mullins was upended on the end line and converted another penalty for his eighth goal of the year and 25th in 31
+Two minutes passed before Mullins was upended on the end line and converted another penalty for his eighth goal of the year and 25th in 31 / 2 seasons.

 Virginia struck in the 27th minute.
 On Patrick Foss’s free kick, Maryland goalkeeper Zack Steffen anticipated a touch in the box.
 There was none.
 He remained rooted, and the ball bounded into the far corner.